bob-beck/cabinfevertargets/SCALING.md

 * 102 mm at 50 meters  (radius 51)
 * 51 mm at 25 meters (radius 26)

-if we assume (as in, let's say the case of vintage) a competitive rifle will make an approximately 8mm hole.
-The radius of the scoring area changes
+If we assume (as in, let's say the case of vintage) a competitive rifle will make an approximately 8mm hole.
+The radius of the scoring area changes:

 At 100 meters the scoring radius is 110 mm (Scoring area .038 m2)

-however with the target area changing but the bullet width staying constant we get
+However with the target area changing but the bullet width staying constant the scoring gets effectively bigger at shorter distances:

 * At 50 it is 59 mm - equivalent to a 118 mm scoring radius at 100 meters (Scoring area .044 m2 - a 15% larger scoring area than the 100 meter target)
 * St 25 it is 34 mm - equivalent to a 136 mm scoring radius at 100 meters!
 (Scoring area .056 m2 - a 47% larger scoring area than the 100 meter target!)

-While it might be tempting to allow for a 15% advantage to make it easier for people to shoot, a 47% advantage seems really over the top.
+We want to give shooters some flexibility, and while it might be tempting to allow for a 15% advantage to make it easier for people to shoot the CFC, a 47% advantage is plainly ridiculous.

-The solution actually isn't that hard
+The solution actually isn't that hard:

 ## Scale the scoring area, not the target.

-With this we then consider an actual, or typical bullet width for the division, and keep that constant,
+To do this, we consider an actual, or typical bullet width for the division, and keep that constant,

-The scoring area is scaled down from the "optimal" distance, and the visible target size is the cirgle left over by removing the bullet width (in this case 8mm from each radius)
+The scoring area is scaled from the "optimal" distance, and the visible target size we print must then be the cirgle left over by removing the bullet width (in this case 8mm from each radius)

 This turns into